The Less Famous Siblings…

 - Red in color

-Healthy ones are the size of a bean but may also resemble buckshot under the skin (shotty nodes).
-It is better to get them checked and find out if a simple infection is the cause than to delay care and find out a serious condition like cancer progressed from a delayed diagnosis.
+Healthy nodes are the size of a bean but may also resemble buckshot under the skin.
+It is better to get them checked and find out if a simple infection is a cause than to delay care and find out a serious condition like cancer progressed from a delayed diagnosis.
 Sometimes a biopsy will be necessary to test for cancer cells.

 5 Home Remedies To Sooth The Discomfort

-A lymph node, which is swellen, can become tender and painful so the following 5 home remedies can be useful in soothing the discomfort.
+A lymph node, which is swollen, can become tender and painful so the following 5 home remedies can be useful in soothing the discomfort.

 - Adding Warmth: Applying a heating pad after massaging the spot with castor oils, which is a vegetable oil found in the castor bean, can help relieve the pain and possibly lessen the swelling.